 Employee advocates have 561% more engagement than your branded social media channels.
 I know, that hurts.

-The beauty of employee micro influencers, is they know your product, your workplace and your brand better than anyone.
+The beauty of employee creator, is they know your product, your workplace and your brand better than anyone.
 Activating them can not only build a culture of real connection to the workplace, but can be super affordable and authentic marketing with smaller social media content creators.

 PS: Employees spend 2 hours on social media during the workday on average, so they might as well be posting about their influential workplace.

 Teen audiences are 3x more likely to seek out a micro influencers opinion than a celebrity.
 Why?
-Micro Influencers are relatable.
+They are relatable.
 70% of teens say that they relate more with a Youtuber than they do with a celebrity.

 Fake followers and bot accounts are on the rise.
 The huge number of fake instagram accounts that are auto-following people means that public accounts are bound to have a few fake followers.